 As the Sponsored Programs Cluster Coordinator you oversee the program activities for the host students in your team that come to AFS-USA through the Department of State (DoS) Scholarship Programs.
-These programs include our Congress Bundestag (CB) and YES host students.
+These programs include our Congress Bundestag (CBYX), FLEX, and YES host students.
 These students are hosted in clusters of at least three students.
 In addition to the recommended training below Sponsored Programs Cluster Coordinators should be familiar with the Sponsored Programs Cluster Coordinator Manual.

 - Program Enrichment